 The Clinic’s mission is to disrupt the school-to-prison pipeline in New York City by filling a critical gap in quality representation for low-income families whose students face exclusion from school.

-In this education law clinic, law students will provide legal representation to low-income students facing suspensions from New York City public schools and help safeguard their right to an education.
+In this education law clinic, law students will provide holistic legal representation to low-income students and help safeguard their right to an education.
 Clients will contact the Clinic directly.
-Cases may also be referred to the ELC from the New York Civil Liberties Union and other civil rights firms.
+Cases may also be referred to the Education Law Clinic (ELC) from the New York Civil Liberties Union, Advocates for Children and other civil rights firms.

 Links and Logistics

 Credits: Full Year 8; Fall: 2 Seminar/2 Fieldwork; Spring: 2 Seminar/2 Fieldwork (Full Year Course)

 This course is approved for the Experiential Learning Requirement.

 To Apply to this clinic, please visit the OCEL Application Information Page